Hieromon/AutoConnect/mkdocs/acelements.md

 ## Layout on a custom Web page

-You can specify the direction to arrange the radio buttons as [**AutoConnectRadio**](#autoconnectradio) vertically or horizontally.
-Other elements are arranged vertically in the order of addition to AutoConnectAux.
-This basic layout depends on the CSS of the AutoConnect menu so it can not be changed drastically.
+The elements of the page created by AutoConnectElements are aligned vertically exclude the [AutoConnectRadio](#autoconnectradio).
+You can specify the direction to arrange the radio buttons as AutoConnectRadio vertically or horizontally.
+This basic layout depends on the CSS of the AutoConnect menu so you can not change drastically.

 ## Form and AutoConnectElements

-All AutoConnectElements placed on a custom Web page are included in one form.
+All AutoConnectElements placed on custom web pages will be contained into one form.
 Its form is fixed and created by AutoConnect.
-The form's value (usually the text or checkbox you entered) is sent by [AutoConnectSubmit](#autoconnectsubmit) using the POST method.

-**name** and **value** of each AutoConnectElement which own form-data are reflected in the query string when the custom Web page was sent.
-You can retrieve the value in the sketch as the parameter's value of the query string with [**ESP8266WebServer::arg**](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#getting-information-about-request-arguments) function or **PageArgument** class of [**AutoConnect::on**](api.md#on) handler when the form is submitted.
+The form value (usually the text or checkbox you entered) is sent by [AutoConnectSubmit](#autoconnectsubmit) using the **POST** method with HTTP.
+The post method sends the actual form data which is a query string whose contents are the **name** and **value** of AutoConnectElements.
+You can retrieve the value for the parameter with the sketch from the query string with [ESP8266WebServer::arg](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#getting-information-about-request-arguments) function or [PageArgument](https://github.com/Hieromon/PageBuilder#arguments-of-invoked-user-function) class of the [AutoConnect::on](api.md#on) handler when the form is submitted.

 ## AutoConnectElement - <small>A basic class of elements</small>